 Hahn has been mentoring and encouraging a new generation of guides.

 He is a member of Eddie Bauer’s “First Ascent” climbing team.
-Brands like Solomon and Whittaker Mountaineering sponsor his ski equipment and climbing equipment, respectively.
+Brands like Solomon and Whittaker Mountaineering sponsor his ski and climbing equipment, respectively.

 He is also a brand ambassador of Taos Bakes.